 In a neurologically healthy group of midlife adults, we found that social network diversity correlated with the microstructural integrity of white matter pathways in the brain, particularly in an area near the anterior corpus callosum that includes multiple fiber pathways.
-This association was reflected as an increase in fractional anisotropy and decrease in radial diffusivity as social network diversity increases.
+This association was reflected as an increase in FA and decrease in RD as social network diversity increases.
 In addition, white matter integrity in these voxels was associated with levels of inflammation.
-Both the pattern of anisotropy changes and association with inflammation are consistent with animal studies on the influence of the amount of social contact on myelin integrity (Liu et al. 2012; Hermes et al. 2006; Karelina et al. 2009).
-Any inferences between patterns in the diffusion signal and myelin or axonal changes are only speculative since the diffusion imaging signal is only an indirect measure of white matter microstructure and difficult to interpret in areas with crossing fibers (Wheeler-Kingshott and Cercignani 2009).
-Most importantly, we found that variation in SNI-related white matter indirectly mediates a relationship between social network diversity and functional connectivity of corticostriatal pathways, suggesting that the pattern of white matter variation may have an impact on functional processing as well (see also Bickart et al. 2012).
+Both the pattern of anisotropy changes and association with inflammation are consistent with animal studies on the influence of the amount of social contact on myelin integrity (Hermes et al., 2006; Karelina et al., 2009; Liu et al., 2012).
+Any inferences between patterns in the diffusion signal and myelin or axonal changes are only speculative because the diffusion imaging signal is only an indirect measure of white matter microstructure and difficult to interpret in areas with crossing fibers (Wheeler-Kingshott and Cercignani, 2009; Jones et al., 2013).
+Most importantly, we found that variation in SNI-related white matter indirectly mediates a relationship between social network diversity and functional connectivity of corticostriatal pathways, suggesting that the pattern of white matter variation may have an impact on functional processing as well (see also Bickart et al., 2012).

-Recent neuroimaging work in humans has demonstrated the relationship between social network structure and general brain morphology (James et al. 2012; Bickart et al. 2012).
-Here we found decreased measures of white matter integrity (Liu et al. 2012; Makinodan et al. 2012) and increased inflammation (Hermes et al. 2006; Karelina et al. 2009) with decreased levels of social network diversity, results that are qualitatively consistent with evidence from studies of social isolation in mice.
+Recent neuroimaging work in humans has demonstrated the relationship between social network structure and general brain morphology (Bickart et al., 2012; James et al., 2012).
+Here, we found decreased measures of white matter integrity (Liu et al., 2012; Makinodan et al., 2012) and increased inflammation (Hermes et al., 2006; Karelina et al., 2009) associated with decreased levels of social network diversity, results that are qualitatively consistent with evidence from studies of social isolation in mice.
 However, by assessing social network diversity as a continuous variable, our results suggest that it is not just the lack of social interaction that is associated with poorer brain health.
-Instead each increment in the diversity of one's network is associated with an increase in integrity.
-This may have important implications for understanding why greater diversity is associated with better cognitive function (Beland et al. 2005; Bennett et al. 2006; Ertel et al. 2008; Fratiglioni et al. 2000; Seeman et al. 2001; Tilvis et al. 2004; Zunzunegui et al. 2003).
+Instead, each increment in the diversity of one's network is associated with an increase in integrity.
+This may have important implications for understanding why greater diversity is associated with better cognitive function (Fratiglioni et al., 2000; Seeman et al., 2001; Zunzunegui et al., 2003; Tilvis et al., 2004; Beland et al., 2005; Bennett et al., 2006; Ertel et al., 2008).